Warkanlock/warkanlock.github.io/_posts/2024-11-11-exploring-sqlite-with-go.md

 SQLite, a lightweight, self-contained SQL database engine, is a popular choice for embedded applications due to its simplicity and minimal setup requirements.
 In Go, working directly with SQLite’s C API offers low-level control and can be ideal for those who need efficient, fine-grained database handling.

 In this post, we’ll explore how to integrate SQLite with Go using the C API, focusing on key operations like opening and closing the database, preparing statements, and binding parameters.
-Our code will be in line with what you see in the screenshot: a sample Go project leveraging `cgo` to work with SQLite’s C interface.

 ## Table of Contents